I posted an updated version of my paper with faster timings and better text.

 I have a Cygwin installation on my Windows box and now I downloaded the lastest Git version (for Windows).
 Git has a small Cygwin included as well and I thought the two would interact nicely—but they don’t.

-The problem is that they use a different layout of the mapped drives (i.e., mapped from Windows to the Posix world of Cygwin).
-My regular Cygwin has its root under C:\cygwin64 and from there the, for example, SSH key directory is under /home/chris/.ssh, whereas Git has its root directory somewhere in the Git installation and the home directory is where the Windows User directory is, i.e., C:\Users\chris and there lies the .ssh directory as well.
+The problem is that they use a different layout of mapped drives (i.e., mapped from Windows to the Posix world of Cygwin).
+My regular Cygwin has its root under C:\cygwin64 and from there, for example, the SSH key directory is under /home/chris/.ssh, whereas Git has its root directory somewhere in the Git installation and the home directory is where the Windows user directory is, i.e., C:\Users\chris and there lies the .ssh directory as well.

 I thought some symbolic links would do the trick, so I linked the Git .ssh directory to my (real) .ssh directory in Cygwin.

 Nice, but not enough.
-Now, SSH will not find the keys, since it still want to load the keys from /c/Users/chris/.ssh, so I added another symbolic link to add the /home directory to Git and map it to the /home of Cygwin and add a symbolic link to /etc/ssh_config and add a IdentityFile /home/chris/.ssh/id_rsa.
+Now, SSH will not find the keys, since it still wants to load its keys from /c/Users/chris/.ssh, so I added another symbolic link to add the /home directory to Git and map it to the /home of Cygwin and add a symbolic link to /etc/ssh_config and add an IdentityFile /home/chris/.ssh/id_rsa.